Sheikh Jawad Al-Sadiq Mosque

-The Sheikh Jawad Al-Sadiq Mosque or Husseiniyah Mullah Mahmoud was a husseininya-mosque complex located in Tal Afar, Iraq.
-It is adjacent to the Saad Ibn Aqeel Shrine.
-The mosque of is named for the ninth Twelver Shi'a Imam, Muhammad al-Jawad and a Sheikh named Mahmoud al-Barzanji.
-There is also a small cemetery behind the mosque.
-The mosque is not to be confused with the Mosque of Sayyid Ar-Mahmoud.
+The Sheikh Jawad Al-Sadiq Mosque, also known as the Husseiniyah Mullah Mahmoud, was a Twelver Shi'ite husseininya and mosque complex located in Tal Afar, in the Nineveh Governorate of Iraq.
+Prior to its 2014 destruction by the Islamic State of Iraq and the Levant, the mosque was located adjacent to the Saad Ibn Aqeel Shrine.
+The former mosque was named for the ninth Twelver Shi'a Imam, Muhammad al-Jawad and Sheikh Mahmoud al-Barzanji.
+There is a small cemetery behind the former mosque.

 Incidents

 On 15 February 2008, two suicide bombers attacked the mosque after the Friday prayers.
 17 people were wounded from the attack.

 In 2014, the mosque was demolished with explosives by ISIL as part of a plan to destroy Shi'a and Sufi sites in Nineveh governorate.
 Explosive devices were rigged to the minaret, destroying the mosque.
 ISIL claimed that these buildings were used to "worship" Husayn.